-- Duly Authorized Representative shall mean Authorized Representative.
-See Authorized Representative for definition. - Enforcement Management Strategy shall mean the methods and mechanisms for achieving enforcement as set forth in SECTION 8 of this Regulation. - Environmental Protection Agency shall mean the United States Environmental Protection Agency or, where appropriate, the Administrator or other duly authorized official of the EPA.

-Environmental Harm shall mean a pollutant effluent which:

-- A. Has a toxic effect on the receiving waters or aquatic life downstream of the wastewater treatment plant; - B. Causes a violation of the POTW's NPDES permit (including water quality standards); or - C. Causes a pass-through.
+- 362 Duly Authorized Representative shall mean Authorized Representative.
+See Authorized Representative for definition. - Enforcement Management Strategy shall mean the methods and mechanisms for achieving enforcement as set forth in Section 8 of this Regulation. - Environmental Protection Agency shall mean the United States Environmental Protection Agency or, where appropriate, the Administrator or other duly authorized official of the EPA. - 368 Environmental Harm shall mean a pollutant effluent which: - A. Has a toxic effect on the receiving waters or aquatic life downstream of the wastewater treatment plant; - B. Causes a violation of the POTW's NPDES permit (including water quality standards); or - 371 C. Causes a pass-through.

-Equivalent Permitting Record.
-See definition for Permit.

-- Excursion shall mean an incident in which wastewater discharge parameter exceeds the range set forth in the OJRSA Sewer Use Regulation or Industrial User permit. - Executive Director shall mean the Executive Director of the Oconee Joint Regional Sewer Authority, which is the person serving as the chief administrative officer (CAO) of the agency. - Existing Source shall mean any source of discharge that is not a New Source. - Fermented Beverage shall include, but not be limited to, kombucha, ginger beer, kvass, and kefir produced for commercial sale.
+- 372 Equivalent Permitting Record.
+See definition for Permit. - Excursion shall mean an incident in which wastewater discharge parameter exceeds the range set forth in the OJRSA Sewer Use Regulation or Industrial User permit. - Executive Director shall mean the Executive Director of the Oconee Joint Regional Sewer Authority, which is the person serving as the chief administrative officer (CAO) of the agency. - Existing Source shall mean any source of discharge that is not a New Source. - Fermented Beverage shall include, but not be limited to, kombucha, ginger beer, kvass, and kefir produced for commercial sale.
 Fermented Beverage producers may include a retail store and a tasting room for products produced at the facility.
 The OJRSA shall regulate these drinks as Alcoholic Beverages, regardless of the presence or amount of alcohol volume.
-Also see Alcoholic Beverage.

-Floatable Oil shall mean oil, fat, or grease in a physical state such that it will separate by gravity from wastewater.

-- FOG shall mean fats, oils, and grease, which are organic non-polar material or compounds derived from animal and/or vegetable or plant sources. - FOG Control Additives shall mean chemicals such as enzymes, emulsifiers, biological, and chemical additives to liquefy the FOG to keep it from clogging sewer devices, which are prohibited by Regulation.
-Sewer lines and devices must be cleaned manually to remove any FOG accumulation. - FOG Control Devices shall mean FOG Interceptors, FOG Traps, or other OJRSA approved means of eliminating fats, oils, and grease from the wastewater conveyance system and treatment works. - FOG Control Program shall describe the OJRSA regulatory, educational, and customer service activities that support elimination of the deleterious impact of fats, oils, and grease discharges on the wastewater conveyance system and treatment works.
-This program is detailed in SECTION 9 of these Regulations. - FOG Generator shall mean any User, including Food Service Establishments (FSE), which produces fats, oils, and grease waste.
+Also see Alcoholic Beverage. - 382 Floatable Oil shall mean oil, fat, or grease in a physical state such that it will separate by gravity from wastewater. - 583 FOG shall mean fats, oils, and grease, which are organic non-polar material or compounds derived from animal and/or vegetable or plant sources. - FOG Control Additives shall mean chemicals such as enzymes, emulsifiers, biological, and chemical additives to liquefy the FOG to keep it from clogging sewer devices, which are prohibited by Regulation.
+Sewer lines and devices must be cleaned manually to remove any FOG accumulation. - FOG Control Devices shall mean FOG Interceptors, FOG Traps, Hydromechanical FOG Device, or other OJRSA approved means of eliminating fats, oils, and grease from the wastewater conveyance system and treatment works. - FOG Control Program shall describe the OJRSA regulatory, educational, and customer service activities that support elimination of the deleterious impact of fats, oils, and grease discharges on the wastewater conveyance system and treatment works.
+This program is detailed in Section 9 of these Regulations. - FOG Generator shall mean any User, including Food Service Establishments (FSE), which produces fats, oils, and grease waste.
 Single-Family Residential locations and Multi-Family Developments with four (4) or less separated living units as stated in OJRSA SUR 9.3(C) are not considered a FSE or FOG Generator and will not be subject to the OJRSA FOG Program unless they are preparing food for commercial purposes (catering and other such operations are considered a commercial purpose subject to FSE regulations). - FOG Interceptor shall mean a tank or device so constructed, typically in the ground, as to separate and hold fats, oils, and grease (FOG) from the wastewater in order to reduce the FOG entering the sanitary sewer.
-FOG Interceptors are commonly referred to as "grease interceptors" or "grease traps"; however, the OJRSA does not consider these to be the same as under-the-sink FOG Traps and shall not be construed as meeting this definition.
-FOG Interceptors are a minimum of 1,000 gallons in capacity.
+FOG Interceptors are commonly referred to as "grease interceptors" or "grease traps"; however, the OJRSA does not consider these to be the same as under-the-sink FOG Traps or Hydromechanical FOG Devices and shall not be construed as meeting this definition.
+FOG Interceptors are a minimum of 1,000 gallons in capacity; however, smaller devices will be considered by OJRSA on a case-by-case basis for Multi-Family Developments.